Efficient Personalization of Generative Models via Optimal Experimental Design: Appendix: Proofs, Derivations and Further Results

 \subsection{Formal: Relationship between the State-based Feedback model and the Truncated Feedback model}

 We now formally analyze the relationship between the information content of the State-based feedback model and the Truncated Trajectory feedback model.
 This analysis is performed under the \textit{perfect decomposition condition}, where the features of a truncated trajectory are assumed to be the sum of the features of its constituent states.
-Additionally, we utilize the uniform preference approximation ($p(q|s_{1..K}) \approx 1/K$) introduced in Step 2 of Section \ref{sec:objective} (Eq. \ref{eq:approx_fim_pre_marginalization_appendix}), which yields the following $\theta$-independent structure for the approximated Fisher Information matrix component, $\tilde{I}_h$, derived from comparing $K$ feature vectors $\{\mathbf{x}_q\}_{q=1}^K$ at a given step $h$:
+We also use the uniform preference approximation ($p(q|s_{1..K}) \approx 1/K$) from Step~2 of Sec.~\ref{sec:objective} (Eq.~\ref{eq:approx_fim_pre_marginalization_appendix}).
+This yields the following $\theta$-independent structure for the approximated Fisher Information matrix component, $\tilde{I}_h$, derived from comparing $K$ feature vectors $\{\mathbf{x}_q\}_{q=1}^K$ at a given step~$h$:

 The following theorem compares the approximated FIMs of the two models under these conditions.